 “Is there no other way?” the Baron whispered.
 “Last year was different.
 We hanged a couple of murderers, and that was enough.”

 “Well, this year you don’t even have a single murderer,” the Count said with a shrug.
 “So what are we even talking about?
 It is the rites of the Temple of Divine Wrath that determine things, not I. My dear Stim, I am but a humble civil servant who does what he is told and doesn’t ask too many questions.
 Just like these Eikon.
 See that red-haired girl down there?
-I’ve already had her amply flogged for her sharp tongue.
-Well, if I want to, I can pluck her from that crowd and rip her throat out with my teeth, and the Eikon will still protect me.
-Do you still not understand why you need the warriors of the Shadow Clan?
+I’ve already had her flogged a couple of times for her sharp tongue.
+Well, if I want to I can pluck her from that crowd and rip her throat out with my teeth, and the Eikon will still protect me.
+Do you still not understand why you need the children of the Clan of Shadows?
 Not for protection.
-You need them as an example of how one serves one’s masters.
+You need them as an example of how to serve your masters.
 Understood?”

 “As clear as day,” the Baron muttered.

-“Don’t hurry, old friend,” the Count said with a wink.
-“All in good time.”
-And leaning over the parapet he shouted: “You may begin, Father Augrin.”
+“Excellent,” the Count said with a sigh and shouted over the parapet: “You may begin, Father Augrin.”

 * * *